mkerker/dckr/docker2.md

 Let's create a new directory, and put this file in there.

-Then we will write the Dockerfile.
+#### Step 2: Write the Dockerfile.

- The Dockerfile

 On Debian and Ubuntu, the package build-essential will get us a compiler.

-When installing it, don't forget to specify the -y flag, otherwise the build will fail (since the build cannot be interactive).
+When installing it, don't forget to specify the `-y` flag, otherwise the build will fail (since the build cannot be interactive).

 Then we will use `COPY` to place the source file into the container.
 ```